Erna Beilhardt

 Erna Beilhardt (7 February 1907 – 1999) was a German female guard at Stutthof concentration camp during the Holocaust.
 A member of the SS-Aufseherin, or overseer, Beilhardt was also a nurse affiliated with the German Red Cross during the last year of World War II.
-According to a Polish historian, Beilhardt is the only SS guard at Stutthof known to have voluntarily resigned from their position after receiving training.
+According to Polish journalist Tomasz Chudzyński, Beilhardt is the only SS guard at Stutthof known to have voluntarily resigned from their position after receiving training.

-Beilhardt still expressed some support for the Nazi ideology at her trial, albeit she stopped short of being willing to personally abuse or kill prisoners.
+Beilhardt still expressed some support for the Nazi ideology at her trial, albeit she stopped short of being willing to abuse or kill prisoners personally.
 She eventually resigned after growing increasingly disturbed by the cruelty of her fellow guards.

 Early life

-Beilhardt was born in Neuteich (Nowy Staw), near Danzig, on 7 February 1907.
+Beilhardt was born in Neuteich (now Nowy Staw), near Danzig, on 7 February 1907.
 Her father died when she was seven years old.
 Beilhardt's mother, who came from a well-known family of Swiss dairy and cheesemakers who settled in the town, took care of the family by herself.

-Due to her family's difficult financial situation, especially with the end of World War I, Beilhardt, who had just graduated from elementary school, went to East Prussia, where she found a job in agriculture.
+Due to her family's difficult financial situation, especially at the end of World War I, Beilhardt, who had just graduated from elementary school, went to East Prussia, where she found a job in agriculture.
 In 1927, Beilhardt moved to Danzig, where she lived with her sister and mother.
 Her mother opened a dairy warehouse in the town.

 After moving to Danzig, Beilhardt completed her education at a two-year vocational school and worked as a housekeeper in an apartment with the factory director, Willi Lippert.
 Between 1930 and 1938, she stayed at home and helped her family run stores.
 During this time, Beilhardt became involved with the German Red Cross.
 In 1933, she joined the Nazi Party, seeing it as a way to advance her career.

 During the war, Beilhardt underwent additional medical training and joined the NSV, the Nazi Party's welfare program.
-During her interrogation by Polish officials, Beilhardt said she liked her jobs since she got to help German orphans.
-She was eventually referred to the Stutthof concentration camp by an official of either the Nazi Party or the NSV in the regime's labor office.
+During her interrogation by Polish officials, Beilhardt said she liked her job since she got to help German orphans.
+She was eventually referred to the Stutthof concentration camp by an official of either the Nazi Party or the NSV in the regime's labour office.